Maine Veg Fest is virtual this year

 The event, beginning at 10 a.m. and free to attend, is hosted by the Maine Animal Coalition, a statewide organization that has worked since 1987 to promote compassion to all animals, according to the coalition’s website.

-Dr. Timothy Howe will record a presentation, “Reducing Your Risk of COVID-19 with Lifestyle Choices,” said Beth Gallie, president of the Maine Animal Coalition and South Portland resident.
+Dr. Timothy Howe will record a presentation, “Reducing Your Risk of COVID-19 with Lifestyle Choices,” said Beth Gallie, president of the Maine Animal Coalition.
 Howe is a board certified internal medicine physician, practicing in Brunswick.

 Howe’s presentation may interest people who are interested in reducing their risk of severe COVID-19 symptoms, Gallie said.